Michigan teen shooter eligible for life in prison, no parole, for killing 4 students, judge rules

-PONTIAC, Mich.
-(AP) — A teenager who killed four students at Michigan’s Oxford High School is eligible for life in prison with no chance for parole, a judge said Friday.
+DETROIT (AP) — A teenager who killed four fellow students at Michigan’s Oxford High School is eligible for life in prison with no chance for parole, a judge ruled Friday, finding only a "slim" chance for rehabilitation after the 2021 attack.

-Judge Kwamé Rowe announced the decision over video conference, weeks after hearing from experts who clashed over Ethan Crumbley's mental health and witnesses who described the tragic day in 2021 in sharp detail.
+Judge Kwamé Rowe announced the decision over video conference, weeks after hearing from experts who clashed over Ethan Crumbley's mental health and witnesses who described the terror of the day in sharp detail.

-Rowe said prosecutors had overcome a presumption that life in prison would be unfair to a minor.
-Crumbley heard the decision with his lawyers while sitting in a room in the county jail.

-The 17-year-old will be formally sentenced in Oakland County court on Dec.
+He will be sentenced in Oakland County court on Dec.
 8, a day when survivors and families can tell the judge about how the shooting affected their lives.

 “This crime is not the result of impetuosity or recklessness,” Rowe said.
 “Nor does the crime reflect the hallmarks of youth.
 Defendant carefully and meticulously planned and carried out the shooting.”